"There is no greater reward than children

 Following initial assessments, parents are offered meetings with the BCBA that works directly with the child twice a month.
 During these meeting, behavioral strategies, programming, and future plans are discussed with the parents.
 The team also fields any questions from the parents and offers explanations of general behaviors techniques being used in the clinic.
 In addition to the parent training meetings, progress report meetings are offered every 6-9 weeks with printouts of updates and further support from the clinic supervisor and line therapists.

 At Spears Learning Center, speech therapy services are provided to clients ranging from toddlers to school aged.
-Speech services occur in the clinic and/or in the school setting.
+Speech services occur in the clinic.
 The speech pathologists on staff specialize in treating children with autism, articulation delays, language impairments, cognitive impairments, social pragmatic disorders and academic delays.
 Therapists are trained in using alternative augmentative communication devices to help foster verbal communication.
-For those with social pragmatic disorders, after school social groups are lead by speech pathologists where skills such as turn taking, initiation and termination of interactions, topic maintenance, attention to task and eye contact during interactions are targeted.